 Also, data experts always tell people to keep changing their passwords every few weeks, but very few people do it.

-You should use new applications and trusted platform to organize your online finances.
+You should use new applications and trusted platforms to organize your online finances.

 5: Organize Your Bill Payment Method